PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

    * **Importance**: Abbreviations, like acronyms, help improve readability and conciseness in technical documents.
 They are especially useful for frequently occurring terms or phrases that can be expressed more efficiently in abbreviated form.

-   * **Examples**: Abbreviations found in IEEE Std 1735 may include shortened forms of common terms, units of measurement, or technical concepts.
+   * **Examples**: Abbreviations found in IEEE STD 1735 may include shortened forms of common terms, units of measurement, or technical concepts.
 For instance:

       - **IP**: Intellectual Property
       - **MB**: Megabyte